 You are more likely to get a carbuncle if you have:

 People with diabetes, dermatitis, and a weakened immune system are more likely to develop staph infections that can cause carbuncles.

-Staph bacteria are sometimes found in the nose.
-Carbuncles can recur when antibiotics are not able to treat the bacteria in the nose.
+Staph bacteria are sometimes found in the nose or around the genitals.
+Carbuncles can recur when antibiotics are not able to treat the bacteria in those areas.

 A carbuncle is a swollen lump or mass under the skin.
 It may be the size of a pea or as large as a golf ball.
 The carbuncle may be red and irritated and might hurt when you touch it.

 - Have a white or yellow center (contains pus)